rs028/atmosch-R/README.md

 the **openair** package (http://www.openair-project.org/).

-Use of this software is free (see LICENSE), but please acknowledge or cite, as appropriate.
-Comments, suggestions, requests, reporting of errors/bugs and submissions of code are welcome.
+Use of this software is free (see LICENSE), but please acknowledge or cite, as appropriate, if you use it.
+Comments, suggestions, requests, reports of errors/bugs and submissions of code are welcome.

+**N.B.:** It is _strongly recommended_ to check the results and the output of the functions, and make sure that they work as intended.

 CONFIGURATION